theskyinflames/SimplePool/README.md

 # SimplePool
-This is a very simple exercise abut Rust language pool implementaiton
+This is a Rust learning exercise.
+So, It's a work in progress.